 - Torsion (dihedral angle) changes (think Newman projections) are indicated with Bezier curves pointing towards the atoms involved.

-In any case, the phase is indicated by the color of the marker, the same color indicates the same direction for the change.
+In any case, the phase is indicated by the color of the marker with the color indicating the sign of the change.

-QVibePlot is the graphical user interface (GUI) to interact with the vibeplot application programming interface (API).
+QVibePlot is the graphical user interface (GUI) to interact with the Application programming interface (API).

 Molecules from the free OrbiMol database are provided as a quick starter.
 They are found in the “File”, “OrbiMol DB molecules” menu of the program.

 - The top-left pane displays options to tune the display of the image.

 - The top-right pane shows the molecule and the visualization.

 - The bottom-left pane displays the list of frequencies available for the molecule loaded.